QuayJ/theQuayProject/WhoisQuay/README.md

-My name is ShaQuaya Wilson README.md
+My Name is ShaQuaya Wilson